 Find out how to refinish a table to give it a well-protected, durable, natural looking wood finish.

 This oak table makeover might seriously be the biggest labor of love I’ve tackled for our ranch house.
-It was a very dated Craigslist find… But I loved the size (it’s enormous!), the real oak (yay, hardwood!), and the parquet look on the top (which remind me of our floors when we lived in Paris).
+It was a dated Craigslist find… But I loved the size (it’s enormous!), the real oak (yay, hardwood!), and the parquet look on the top (which remind me of our floors when we lived in Paris).

 It weighs about a million pounds, though, and it had a lot of old varnish and stain that had to go.
 I knew I wanted a casual, raw wood look to bring the more elegant lines of the table into the more casual feel of our ranch kitchen and dining room.